How to Sign Up for Traffic School: Quick and Easy Steps

 First, pick an approved online course for your state.

-Then pay the course fee and you can start right away.
+Don’t forget to include info about your ticket, then pay the course fee and you can start right away.

 What’s the process for attending traffic school after getting a speeding ticket?